jessonfoo/p001/week_3/7_technical_blog.md

 ## Learning Competencies
 - Summarize the popularity of JavaScript in Web Development

-## Releases
+## Release 0: Create your file
 Create a new HTML file and use the date to name it `week3_technical.html`.

-## Topic
+## Release 1: Research
-Research the following question and write a blog post to answer it.
-There is no length requirement, but you should research enough so you feel like you can answer this question.
+Research the following question:

 #### Why is JavaScript so popular in web development?

-HINT: Intend your blog for a non-technical audience.
-Imagine explaining to a non-technical friend, for instance.
+## Release 2: Blog!

+Write about what you learned during your research.
+There is no length requirement, but you should write your blog for a non-technical audience that shows off your understanding of the material.

-## Submit
+## Release 3: Submit
-Link to your blog on the index of your site and sync your changes.
-Email the link to your accountability group.
+Link to your blog on the index of your github.io site and sync your changes.

 Share your blog on the google+ community under "Blog Posts!"
-Read others and see if you agree or disagree.
+Read others' posts and see if you agree or disagree.
 Start a discussion on this topic.
 Consider sharing your blog post on Reddit as well.